Loch Ness Marathon

 The Baxters Loch Ness Marathon and Festival of Running is a spectacular event with one of the world's most breathtaking marathons at its heart.

 Set against the stunning backdrop of Loch Ness, this marathon is not only about the race but also about the experience, making it a must-visit for running enthusiasts.
-Voted among the top 10 UK marathons by Runner's World readers, it combines picturesque scenery with a vibrant atmosphere, drawing runners from around the world.
+The festival combines picturesque scenery with a vibrant atmosphere, drawing runners from around the world.

 Breathtakingly beautiful, friendly atmosphere, flawless organisation, felt like a festival not just a race.